-Course: SOCoo8/SOCoo8B AP US History Grade: 11-12 All Year Course offered at: AHS CDO IRHS Course offered at: AHS CDO IRHS Prerequisites: Wo orld History/AP World History This AP US History y course expands on th e history of the Americas from 1491 to 1607 and from 1980 to the preser nt.
-The course focuses on the development of historical thinking skills (chronological reasoning, comparing and contextualizing, crafting historical arguments using historical evidence, and interpreting and synthesizing historical narrative) and an understanding of content learning objectives organized around seven themes, such as identity, peopling, and America in the world.
+Course: SOCoo8/SOCoo8B AP US History Grade: 11-12 All Year Course offered at: CDO IRHS Prerequisites: Wo orld History/AP World History This AP US Histor y course expands on t he history of the Americas from 1491 to 1607 and from 1980 to the prese nt.
+The course focuses on the development of historical thinking skills (chronological rea asoning, comparing an d contextualizing, crafting historical arguments using historical evidence, and interpreting and synthesizing historical narrative) and an understanding of content learning objectives organized around seven themes, such as identity, peopling, and America in the world.
 AP US History is designed to be the equivalent of a two- semester introductory college or university US History course.
-For more information on this class, please visit t class, please visit this AP site.
+For more information on this class, please visit this AP site.
 This course carries a weighted grade.

-Course: SOCoo3A/SOCoo3B American Government Grade: 12 Semester Course offered at: AHS CDO IRHS Prerequisites: Nor ne outlined by the Cole executive, and judi nstitution.
-The specificial branches will be parties, voter behavior, structure and function of the American government as ic powers and formal processes of the legislative, presented as well as the mechanisms of the federal, and current issues will be discussed in the context of
+Course: SOCoo3A/SOCoo3B American Government Grade: 12 Semester Course offered at: AHS CDO IRHS Prerequisites: N Prerequisites: None outlined by the C executive, and ju Constitution.
+The spodicial branches will parties, voter behav the structure and function of the American government as ecific powers and formal processes of the legislative, be presented as well as the mechanisms of the federal vior, and current issues will be discussed in the context of